SikuliX/SikuliX-Docs/src/main/resources/docs/source/faq/010-command-line.rst

 .. option:: -- <arguments>

-   the space delimeted and optionally quoted arguments are passed to Jython's sys.argv and hence are available to your script
+   the space delimited and optionally quoted arguments (only apostrophes are supported) are passed to Jython's sys.argv and hence are available in your script.
+A parameter containing intermediate blanks MUST be quoted to get it into one sys.argv entry.

+   This option must go after all the other options mentioned above.